RickGeex/ProxyLogon/README.md

 The information provided on this Github repository is for educational purposes only.
 All information on this Github is provided in good faith, however I make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any information.

 ## Getting Started
+### Requirements
+- This script requires the use of Python3 and the urllib library

-If you want to test the vulnerability do so on your systems only
+If you want to test the vulnerability do so on your (non production) systems only

 ```python
 python ProxyLogon.py <hostname> <email>
 ```

 ## Screenshot
 ![ProxyLogon](https://raw.githubusercontent.com/RickGeex/ProxyLogon/main/proxylogon_screenshot.png)